Mike Lewis (musician): Personal life

 In September 2006, Lewis married his girlfriend, Amber (née Payne).
-They have a daughter, Gwyneth, and now reside in Malibu, a few streets away from bandmate Jamie Oliver.
+They have a daughter, Gwyneth, and now reside in Malibu, a few streets away from bandmates Jamie Oliver and Stuart Richardson.
 Amber runs Shoppe Amber Interiors.
+They separated in March 2023.

 Lewis is an avid Star Trek fan and owns a Star Trek uniform.
 He is a lifelong Everton fan.
 He surfs Santa Monica beach almost every day when he is at home.
 Lewis has stated on his Facebook page he is vegan.
+He follows the straight edge lifestyle.